enketo/blog/_posts/2015-05-19-install-enketo.md

 Make a note of the location of the keys as you'll need the keys soon.

-More detailed instructions can be found [here for OS X, Linux users](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2) (step 1 and 2 only) and [here for Windows users](https://docs.joyent.com/jpc/getting-started-with-your-joyent-cloud-account/generating-an-ssh-key/generating-an-ssh-key-manually/manually-generating-your-ssh-key-in-windows) (only the section "Generating an SSH Key").
+More detailed instructions can be found [here](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2) for OS X, Linux users (step 1 and 2 only) and [here](https://docs.joyent.com/jpc/getting-started-with-your-joyent-cloud-account/generating-an-ssh-key/generating-an-ssh-key-manually/manually-generating-your-ssh-key-in-windows) for Windows users (only the section "Generating an SSH Key").

 ### 3. Create a Server

 For this tutorial, we are going to use Ubuntu 14.04 on a DigitalOcean server (aka a "droplet").
 DigitalOcean provides the best bang for the buck when looking at CPU speed and CPU cores, both of which are the key criteria for Enketo Express performance.
-The tutorial should be quite similar for other VPS providers though.
+Their user interface is refreshingly well designed too.
+The tutorial should be quite similar for other VPS providers from section 4 onwards.
 If you do not have a DigitalOcean account yet, create one using [this referral link](https://www.digitalocean.com/?refcode=9e43ccb8961a) to get a $10 credit.

 #### Add your public key to your DigitalOcean account